 The Electric Three-Wheeler segment is the most popular and accepted electric vehicle segment in India.
 In 2020, the Indian e-rickshaw segment has been impacted due to the recent COVID – 19 pandemic.
-ACG is expecting a CAGR of 20% registered between 2020 to 2025 with the Electric Vehicle Passenger Vehicle segment bringing a 20% CAGR and the Electric Goods vehicle with 38%.
+ACG is expecting a CAGR of 20% register between 2020 to 2025.

 One of the major issues faced by this segment is the acceptance of the electric alternative.
 In our entry strategy projects of Electric Two-Wheeler and Electric car, the infrastructure of battery charging points and the initial price of the vehicle were found to be the key issues for buyers.
 Many manufacturers prefer to lower their costs by utilizing acid lead batteries.
 Though it may seem like a cost-cutting solution at first, the lithium-ion battery alternative is much more ecologically sustainable and long-lasting.
 Though the initial cost of the electric alternative is higher than its ICE (Internal Combustion Engine) counterpart, in the long run, the electric option reaps more profit and benefit for the consumer.

 A study has shown that in terms of environmental sustainability, comfort as well as profit, the Electric Three-Wheeler performed much better than the ICE vehicle.
 In this research, we have compiled a report which includes demand analysis, supply and policy growth drivers for EVs such as battery costs, government subsidy and charging infrastructure, besides conducting a segment-wise analysis of the cost of acquisition and operation of EVs compared with existing internal combustion engine (ICE) vehicles.